-Dubai is a global city, and the business hub of the Middle East.
-It is the most populous city in the UAE, and located in the north-eastern part of the country.
-Dubai is one of the world’s fastest growing economies, with the largest contributors to its GDP being real estate, trade, tourism and financial service industries.
+Dubai is a global city and the business hub of the Middle East.
+It is the most populous city in the UAE and located in the north-eastern part of the country.
+Dubai is one of the world’s fastest growing economies, with the largest contributors to its GDP being real estate, trade, tourism, and financial service industries.
 Despite the emirate’s infrastructure having been built on the oil exports over 3 decades ago, oil and natural gas contribute to less than 5% of its GDP now.

 Dubai has gained the reputation of a leading trading hub in UAE, owing to premier business locations and an environment that is not unduly restrictive.
-It offers businessmen the most liberal operating conditions, tax exemptions, asset protection, complete privacy, and limited liability, in setting up a business in Dubai.
+It offers businessmen the most liberal operating conditions, tax exemptions, asset protection, complete privacy, and limited liability, in establishing a business in Dubai.
 The tax haven also offers tremendous promise to overseas companies, as it has:

 - Excellent growth trajectory (imports have doubled since 1990) and unique policies of liberalization

 - Prosperous market located in one of the world’s richest regions that is diversified and offers wide opportunities to traders

 - No trade barriers, quotas, exchange controls (open market)

 - High accessibility through air or water (around 90 airlines and 170 shipping lines)

 Commitbiz is conversant with the company formation laws and regulations in Dubai and can help you set up your business here, availing the required licenses (Industrial/Service License, Trading/Commercial License, and Professional/General Trading License).
 You can choose from among a free zone, mainland or offshore company in Dubai.